 This next phase is already underway as the company recently closed a landmark €160 million joint venture with Alat, a Saudi Public Investment Fund (‘PIF’) company.
 The partnership establishes the first global elevator and escalator manufacturing hub in the Kingdom of Saudi Arabia, headquartered in Riyadh, with a dedicated product development and training center.
 As part of the transaction, Alat has also acquired a 15% stake to become a significant long-term shareholder in TKE, joining the existing investor consortium alongside Cinven and Advent.
 This collaboration not only places TKE in a position to capitalise on one of the fastest growing and most innovative new installation markets globally, but also reinforces TKE’s positioning as a global innovator in urban mobility and a strategic enabler of sustainable development.

+Amongst other appointments that helped ideally position the company for the next phase, the business is thrilled to have had Philippe Delpech – President & CEO of Sonepar – join the business as Non-Executive Director most recently.
 The deal also confirms the strategic interest for TKE’s existing and new investors, and marks a new chapter for the business: one rooted in strengthened resilience, local manufacturing, digital transformation, and further long-term value creation.